astropy/astropy/docs/io/fits/usage/table.rst

     TCNAM1  = ’Terrestrial Time’  / This is TT
     TCUNI1  = ’s       ’

-However, the FITS standard and the astropy Time object are not perfectly mapped and some compromises must be made.
-To help the user understand how the Astropy code deals with these situations, the following text describes the approach that astropy takes in some detail.
+However, the FITS standard and the Astropy Time object are not perfectly mapped and some compromises must be made.
+To help the user understand how the Astropy code deals with these situations, the following text describes the approach that Astropy takes in some detail.

 To create FITS columns which adhere to the FITS Time standard, we have taken into account the following important points stated in the `FITS Time paper